tohojo/flent/doc/options.rst

    Like :option:`--override-title`, this is applied *at the time of plotting*.

+.. option:: --override-group-by=GROUP

+   Override the ``group_by`` setting for combination plots.
+This is useful to, for instance, switch to splitting up combined data sets by batch run instead of by file name.

 .. option:: --split-group=LABEL

    Split data sets into groups when creating box plots.
 Specify this option